mcminickpt/mcmini/docs/design/mcmini-architecture.md

 In essence, the Coordinator/Tracer acts as a dynamic bridge, adjusting the Model to reflect the live state of the process with each step it takes.
 It operates under the following principles:

-- **Stateful Synchronization**: The Coordinator maintains a consistent state between the model of the program (`mcmini::model::program`) and the actual running process (`mcmini::real_world::process`).
+- **Stateful Synchronization**: The Coordinator maintains a consistent state between the model of the program (`model::program`) and the actual running process (`real_world::process`).
 This is vital because the program model represents not just a snapshot but a history of the process's execution, and any change in the process must be mirrored in the model.

 - **Execution Mapping**: The Coordinator maps each thread within the process to its subsequent action or "thread routine."
 As the process unfolds in real-time, only the next immediate action of any thread is definitively known.
 The Coordinator oversees the execution of these actions, subsequently discovering and integrating the next steps as they become apparent.